vasylenko/devdosvid.blog/content/cv/index.md

 Skills
 ----------------------------------
-Leader
+Team Leader
-:   Team motivation, mentorship, cultivation of soft/hard skills of team members.
+:   Team motivation, mentorship, cultivation of soft/hard skills of team members.\

-Team
-:   Fostering team values and working principles and developing the new ones together with the team.\
+Fostering team values and working principles and developing the new ones together with the team.\
 Hiring new team members and forming the required team skillset.

 PM